 Unlike at Bramwell Brown HQ where we can take comfort in all the clocks on the wall showing the same thing, we know it's rare for people to have more than one of our clocks to compare!
 It may, therefore, be helpful or reassuring to have a few things you can try should you have any concerns about your clock, despite the above explanation.

 1. Check what the air pressure is doing in your exact location

-This website has a brilliant tool that enables you to see what the air pressure is doing where you are and so sense check the forecast that your clock is showing.
-Crucially, the tool also lets you see how the pressure has been changing over the past few hours (or days).
-Search for your location then scroll to the bottom of the page and click on "time machine".
-Select the time period in question then scroll down to look for the atmospheric pressure graph that the site will then produce.
-We're confident that the trend shown in that graph will explain any unlikely forecast shown by the clock.
+This website has a good tool that enables you to see what the air pressure is doing where you are and so sense check the forecast that your clock is showing.
+Crucially, the tool also lets you see how the pressure has been changing over the past 72 hours.
+Search for your current location then scroll to the second graph.
+This will show you what the air pressure has been doing.
+We're confident the trend displayed in that graph will explain any unlikely forecast shown by the clock in the last 72 hours.
 If not...

 2. Could the batteries be running a little low?

 If you haven't changed the batteries for a while (the large ones behind the covers) it may be that a lack of power is causing the clock to be a little 'lazy' and not move to a new forecast when it should.
 You may well find replacing the batteries is all that's needed for a much happier clock.

 3. Try resetting the clock to reboot the processor